#9. An AFTERWORD. Get it? Like afterward, but with the “a” changed to an “o”?

 It’s okay for you to feel the way you do, Mimi says.
 It’s because we’re sad.
 This is what it means to grieve.

 I’m about to ask her whether we’ll ever STOP grieving, but don’t think I want to hear the answer.
-If we stop grieving does that mean we forget Mom and Dad?
+If we cease grieving does that mean we lose Mom and Dad?

 Mimi gets up to go back downstairs, but turns back and says, Take your time, Isabel.
 You’re gathering steam.